Bluetongue – essential information

 Free bluetongue testing now available in 5 high-risk counties

-6 June 2024: Livestock keepers in Norfolk, Suffolk, Essex, Kent and East Sussex can apply for free bluetongue testing for susceptible animals if they are to be moved to live out of the high-risk counties listed above.
+Livestock keepers in Norfolk, Suffolk, Essex, Kent and East Sussex can apply for free bluetongue testing for susceptible animals if they are to be moved to live out of the high-risk counties listed above.

 Tests are also free if susceptible animals will be sold at a market held within any of the high-risk counties where it is anticipated that there will be buyers from outside those high-risk counties.
+Visit: GOV.UK | Bluetongue: get free testing for your animals

 Defra sets out bluetongue control framework

-23 May 2024: The NFU has welcomed Defra’s control plan, helping to bring clarity for members.
+The NFU has welcomed Defra’s control plan, helping to bring clarity for members.
 We are urging Defra, vaccine manufacturers, pharmaceutical companies and the livestock and dairy sectors work together to bring a licenced vaccine to market to help minimise the impact of this disease.

 See: GOV.UK | Bluetongue disease control framework set out

-Risk assessment status set to “very high”
+Risk assessment status set to ‘very high’

-7 May 2024: APHA confirmed a very high probability of BTV-3 spreading across ruminants in Great Britain.
+APHA confirmed a very high probability of BTV-3 spreading across ruminants in Great Britain.

 In its updated risk assessment, the government body warned that the virus could be more widely spread as infected biting midges are blown over from northern Europe.